So, what exactly is rainwater harvesting?

 Whenever the rainwater is collected it is important to keep it clean and hygienic so that it is clean and safe to use.
 There are many choices available with which you can choose to store the rainwater.
 The most common is the down-pipe flap.
 With this flap, it is possible to direct the first flush of water flow through the down-pipe, while later rainfall is diverted into a storage tank.
 The filter is used to remove suspended pollutants from rainwater collected over the roof.

 1. Rooftop rainwater harvesting:

-This type of rainwater harvesting system is quite popular and the water can easily be collected from the terrace of the building or from the courtyards.
-In rooftop rainwater harvesting system the roof becomes the catchment area where the rainwater is stored.
+This type of rainwater harvesting system is quite popular and the water can easily be collected from the terrace of the building or the courtyards.
+In the rooftop rainwater harvesting system, the roof becomes the catchment area where the rainwater is stored.
 This water can either be stored in a tank or transferred to an artificial recharge system.

 The channel then connects to a filter which purifies all the impurities before transferring it to the tank.
 The filter effectively separates any kind of dirt or debris from the water.

 One of the easiest ways to store the rainwater is by installing a rain barrel.
 A rain barrel can be easily made by using an empty trash can or by using an empty drum.
 This unit is then connected to a pipe which transfers the water from the rooftop into it.
 To prevent the barrel from becoming a breeding ground for insects and mosquitoes you can cover it with a tight-fitting top and screen the ends of the downspouts leading into the barrels.

 The benefits of this system are that it can be easily implemented without occupying much space in your home.
 Thus, you do not have to make a provision of additional space for the rain barrel.

 The downside is that it has a low water storing capacity and can easily overflow during heavy showers, thus wasting precious water collection opportunities.